Impact sprinkler: Design and operation

-The sprinkler head pivots on a bearing on top of its threaded attachment nut.
-The head is driven in a circular motion by the force of the outgoing water, and at least one arm extends from the head.
-The sprinkler arm is repeatedly pushed back into the water stream by a spring.
-The arm's striking the water stream scatters the stream and re-orients the flow slightly, enabling a uniform watering area around the sprinkler.
+The basic design operates as follows:

+The sprinkler base is fixed to the water pipe with a threaded attachment nut.

+The head can pivot on a bearing above the base.

+The force of the outgoing water flings the sprinkler arm on a circular motion.

+The arm, which is weighted for a particular speed of operation, is pushed back in to the stream of water by a return-spring.
+At the end of its travel it impacts a part of the sprinkler-head structure.
+The angular momentum of the arm is thereby transferred onto the head, so that the whole assembly turns slightly.

+Uniform coverage of the watered area was a key point of the design: Already in the original invention, the actuator plate onto which the stream of water pushes, is shaped so that the jet of water is temporarily broken up, in order to irrigate the portion of the field near the sprinkler.

-Some full-circle impact heads feature a second, short range, opposing "spreader" nozzle (see image), which fills the close range watering coverage role provided by the rapid "return cycle" on part-circle heads.
+In the later "part-circle heads", which intentionally only cover a chosen sector of a circle, the close range watering coverage role is provided by the rapid "return cycle", while some modern "full-circle heads" feature an additional, opposing, short range "spreader" nozzle (see image) for that purpose.

-By adjusting the position of the limiting collars, water flow can be directed from a full-circle pattern to one of less coverage.
-These limiting collars are fully adjustable by twisting with fingers to achieve the area of coverage desired.
+On a part-circle head, two limiting collars can easily be adjusted with the fingers, to achieve the area of coverage desired.

 The uninterrupted flow path of impact heads makes them less vulnerable to damage and clogging by dirt and sand in the water.
 Thus, they are suitable for systems fed by well water.

 One defining feature of impact heads is they almost always have male pipe threads, as opposed to the female threads found on virtually all other sprinkler types.

-The sprinkler head was originally manufactured from metal.
-Since the 1970s, they have also been manufactured from thermoplastics for improved corrosion resistance.
+The sprinkler head has traditionally been manufactured from cast metal.
+Since the 1970s some smaller models also use thermoplastics for improved corrosion resistance.

 Usage

-The impact sprinkler's long spray radius and uniform water distribution re-creates the effect of natural rainfall.
+The impact sprinkler's long spray radius and uniform water distribution re-creates the effect of natural rainfall, this is what makes it perfect for many irrigation tasks.
+This sprinkler can sometimes be seen on golf courses.
 The device provides an above-ground alternative to furrow irrigation, in which trenches are dug between rows of crops and flooded.